getalp/wikIR/README.md

 rm enwiki.json
 ```

-COLLECTION_PATH is the directory where *dev-wikIR* will be stored
+COLLECTION_PATH is the directory where *wikIR1k* will be stored

 ### Reproduce *wikIR59k* dataset